 International Women's Day celebrates the social, economic, cultural and political achievements of women worldwide, and is a call to action for gender parity.
 The first International Women's Day (IWD) took place in 1911.

-When is International Women's Day 2019?
+When is International Women's Day 2023?

 Influential women of the British countryside

-Saturday 8 March is International Women’s Day and to celebrate we look at some of the fantastic things women have achieved in the British countryside.
+Today is International Women’s Day and to celebrate we look at some of the fantastic things women have achieved in the British countryside.